axeldnd1980/infinity-paradox-game/README.md

 - There could be filters on the cameras, which are hacked, to filter out the game signals so that they are not detectable by outsiders
 - Many filters.
 They could even be activatable and deactivatable

+## Team structure

+Teams could consist of the following roles:
+- Punishers
+- Healers
+- Signalers (color coded, dress etc.)
+- Relays (for info etc.)
+- Clones, imitators
+- Behavior influencers, abusers (NLP, etc.) to soften your brain
+- Coughers to signal beginning/end of acts
+- Actors (just people having some fun)
+- Directors (controlling high level scenarios)
+- Reporters (to report to the police, to others within the game, to have you recorded, arrested, jailed)